The Importance of Internal Branding

-Southwest Airlines, for example, uses their internal branding as a key driver for their hiring process; they conduct interviews with their brand’s values in mind, meaning that they vet candidates based on personality as well as experience.
+Southwest Airlines, for example, uses their internal branding as a key driver for their hiring process; they conduct interviews with their brand’s values in mind, meaning they vet candidates based on personality as well as experience.

 Questions like these allow candidates to show that they can think on their feet and align themselves with brand values.

-3. Consistency Is Key For Both External and Internal Branding
+Link External and Internal Branding

 These things should all work together to promote your brand’s philosophy and values.

 If they don’t work together, your brand’s message and goals will be muddled.
-Being clear about your brand’s voice, values, philosophy, and goals is the best way to ensure that your employees are all on the same page.
+Being clear about your brand’s voice, values, philosophy, and goals is the best way to ensure your employees are all on the same page.

-Consistency can give your customers clear expectations and your employee’s something to work toward.
-Only when there’s consistency can the brand be effectively communicated to potential clients.
+Consistency can give your customers clear expectations and your employees something to work toward.
+Only when there’s consistency, can the brand be effectively communicated to potential clients.